allez-chauffe/marcel/plugins/README.md

 ```javascript
 Marcel.Debug.changeProps({ props1: "new value" })
 ```
-In the Javascript console to simulate an update from MARCEL.
+In the Javascript console to simulate an update from marcel.

 ### Advises and tips for your plugin
 Since your plugin will be contained in a iframe that will take only a part of the full webpage, it is highly recommended to remove the border, padding and, very important, the scrollbar.